kando-menu/kando/docs/configuring.md

 ### The Menu Configuration: `menus.json`

 This file contains the configuration of the individual menus.
-The top-level JSON object is called `menus` and contains a list of menu descriptions:
+There are two top-level JSON objects: `menus` contains a list of _Menu Descriptions_ and `stash` contains a list of currently stashed menu items as _Menu Item Descriptions_.

 ```js
 {